Ali-Aldahmani/claude-usage-extension/SECURITY.md

 - Acknowledged in release notes
 - Listed as security contributors in the project

-Thank you for helping keep Claude Usage Tracker secure!
+Thank you for helping keep Claude Usage Tracker secure! 🔒

+---

 ## Questions?

-For non-security related issues, please use [GitHub Issues](https://github.com/hamed-elfayome/Claude-Usage-Tracker/issues).
+For non-security issues, please use [GitHub Issues](../../issues).

 For general questions, see our [Contributing Guide](CONTRIBUTING.md).